rmeister/yawl/README.md

 # YaWL - Yet another Wake-Up Light

 I've always wanted a wake-up light, but the existing ones are either too expensive or setting up the time with physical buttons is annoying.
 The first light I've built was based on an Arduino and a Bluetooth module.
-However, updating nativ apps as mobile operating systems evolve is a pain.
+However, updating native apps as mobile operating systems evolve is a pain.
 Thankfully, there is the ESP8266, that has WiFi and can host a small mobile app.

 ![webapp](app.png)